The Assessing low Carbon Transition Initiative

 - Refreshing the draft methodologies (retail, electric utilities and automotive) and tools

 ADEME, EIB and EIT Climate KIC co-funded the ACT pilot project.
-ADEME, CDP and Association Bilan Carbone made significant in-kind contributions.
+The chart below outline their funding shares: ADEME, CDP and Association Bilan Carbone made significant in-kind contributions as outlined in the chart below.

 During the pilot project, an advisory group was formed of representatives of commercial and non-profit organizations and agencies working in the field of climate reporting.
 The advisory group was invited to comment on and review the methodologies via webconference and online at each stage of development.
 Beyond ACT cofounders, partners included ClimateCHECK, 2° Investing Initiative and European Investment Bank.
 Additionally, 21 companies volunteered to get an ACT assessment of their low carbon strategies with the existing historic ACT sectoral methodologies (auto, retail, electric utilities).
 Twelve completed their assessment.
 The ACT pilot report present the aggregated scores at sector level and key learnings.